 As a math and computer science guy, Bill discovered the power of managing emotions while he was working in the technology industry.
-Bill is very honest about the struggles he had early in his career as a leader.
-He was so impressed by the Institute for Health and Human Potential [IHHP]’s brain science based approach to Emotional Intelligence, and even more so by its practical applications, that he became a partner in the company.
+Bill is very honest and vulnerable when it comes to the struggles he had early in his career as a leader.
+He was so impressed by the Institute for Health and Human Potential [IHHP]’s brain science-based approach to Emotional Intelligence, and even more so by its practical applications, that he became a partner in the company.
 Now that’s commitment!

 Why Bill Benjamin

 The combination of Bill’s practical nature and scientific approach to leadership make him a hit with analytical audiences.
 His high energy level and enthusiasm has resulted in a successful track record with discerning audiences that include surgeons, U.S Marines and NASA engineers.

 You get to learn leadership skills from a guy who has degrees in Mathematics and Computer Science

 He takes a brain-science based approach to Emotional Intelligence and Performing Under Pressure

 He shares the struggles he had early in his career and how he applied the same strategies he teaches to be a better leader … and husband and father.

 He shares stories from his work with organizations like the U.S. Marines, NASA, Surgeons, Intel, Marriott and Athletes